simensma/DuckFeed/README.md

 The project is structured as two separate apps, a frontend written in React (`frontend/` folder), and backend written in Python (Django) (`backend/` folder), and is hosted on Heroku.

+The app itself can be accessed at https://simensma-duck-feed-frontend.herokuapp.com.
+The django admin interface used for reporting purposes can be found at https://simensma-duck-feed.herokuapp.com/admin

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: